 Interestingly enough, the Yankees aren’t the only New York baseball team affiliated with bidding on a casino.
 New York Met’s owner, Steven Cohen has also been reported to have his sights set on opening a casino near Citi Field.

-It won’t be until a few more months that New York State will grant the three downstate licenses, so until then we must wait for the final decision.
+It won’t be until a few more months (expected for sometime later in 2023) that the casino bids will be accepted or denied, so until then we must wait for the final decision.